Water Pollution, Camden NJ

 2. Title: Cool Clear Water, New Jersey is out in front in its programs to protect water supplies, Paul Horvitz, The Philadelphia Inquirer, December 4, 1983, pg 11-B

 Location: ProQuest Historical Newspapers: The Philadelphia Inquirer.

-Description: This source is a newspaper article from 1983 about a bill that was created to implement a new state tax, that will tax the water supplier, to fund a carbon filtration system for NJ, because of the heavy contaminates that are found in South Jersey’s water.
-The article highlighted an exchange between Michael D. Vena, Camden’s water director, and Walter Rand, a New Jersey Senator, where Vena was against the bill and Senator Rand defends the bill, saying that he drinks bottled water.
+Description: This source is a newspaper article from 1983 about a bill that was created to implement a new state tax, that will that will tax community water supplier for water delivered per gallon as well as fine them for unsafe water levels that are found, to fund a carbon filtration system for NJ, because of the heavy contaminates that are found in New Jersey’s water.
+The article highlighted an exchange between Michael D. Vena, Camden’s water director, and Walter Rand, a New Jersey Senator, where Vena was against the bill because he thinks its a waste of funds and Senator Rand defends the bill, saying that he drinks bottled water.
 This will be used in my research because It shows that Camden is ignoring the water problems and are unwilling to accept a new state tax.

 3. Title: How 1 N.J. district has beaten its dirty water problem – – for 14 years, Greg Adomaitis, NJ.com, March 31, 2016, Camden

 Location: N.J.com ;

 Description: This source is from a NJ based online news outlet and the article was published in 2019.
 The article discusses how Camden has had a problem with lead pipes in the older building in the City.
 The article focuses on how old schools have been forced to shut down water fountains since 2002 when the water tested dangerously high for lead.
 I am using this source in my research to show how, and issue of drinking water which dates back to the 1970’s has still not been resolved.
 The Camden has continued to buy bottled water for 14 years, to avoid the cost of replacing older buildings and adding a filtration system.